Icefloqx/Machine-Learning/README.md

 The dataset consists of the following columns:

- *'SessionLengthMin`:Duration of the session in minutes
+ *'SessionLengthMin`: Duration of the session in minutes

- *'TotalPrompts`:Number of prompts.
+ *'TotalPrompts`: Number of prompts.

- *'AI_AssistanceLevel`:Level of AI assistance during the session.
+ *'AI_AssistanceLevel`: Level of AI assistance during the session.

- *`SatisfactionRating':Student-reported satisfaction.
+ *`SatisfactionRating': Student-reported satisfaction.

- *'Year' Month` `Day`:Date of the session.
+ *'Year','Month`,`Day`: Date of the session.

  *`PromptsPerMinute':Derived metric: prompts per minute.